 I was the assistive technology specialist in Northampton, MA, where my career as a physical education teacher and coach began with a Master's at Smith College.
 After updating and digitizing my skill set in a second Master's Program, I became an instructional technology teacher and consultant; and I have been invited to present at conferences around the country.
 My two divergent careers melded together when I began to specialize in assistive technology.
 Coaching teachers and students to expand their use of technology to create and learn comes naturally to me.
 I may not be a digital native, but I am a digital learner in every sense.

 My career path led me to Nantucket where I accepted a position as Instructional Technology and Technology Integration Specialist at the Cyrus Peirce Middle School.
 My goal in the Nantucket Public School District was to demonstrate how careful and strategic use of technology could engage students and make the curriculum more accessible through Universal Design for Learning.
-I imagined all the possibilities and worked hard to make them happen with new tools, ideas, and professional learning, but the position morphed into a specialist in the Encore rotation, and time to work with teachers during their planning time disappeared.
-I was disappointed and I am looking for a position where my skillset is fully utilized.
+I imagined all the possibilities and worked hard to make them happen with new tools, ideas, and professional learning, but the position morphed into a specialist in the Encore rotation, and time to work with teachers during their planning time quickly disappeared.

 As a life-long learner, I am continually working to update my skills and advance my career.
-I earned my Elementary Principal License in Massachusetts.
+In 2016 I earned my Elementary Principal License in Massachusetts.
 I have remade and re-imagined myself through professional learning, a 21st Century reality.
 Leading at the school or district level is my goal.
-I am a Google, Apple, and Microsoft Certified.
+I am Apple and Microsoft Certified.
+I earned my Google Level I and II Educator Certifications and am working toward my Google Trainer Certificate.
 I am currently part of a cohort in ISTE's new Teacher Certification Program.
-I expect to complete my portfolio by December and become one of the first ever ISTE Certified Teachers.
+I expect to complete my portfolio in the next few months and become one of the first ever ISTE Certified Teachers.

 Technology and social media open the world to us for unlimited, self-directed, personalize professional growth.
 Exceptional high-quality professional learning must also be available to faculty and staff as part of any strategic plan.
 Being “Future Ready” involves a willingness to let go of ideas and concepts that no longer serve us or our current conditions and replaces these with new concepts and new tools that help us develop a vision for tremendous growth.
 This includes re-designing learning spaces and being creative with our use of time.
 One of my greatest strengths is my ability to design differentiated professional learning that synthesizes the curriculum, technology, and pedagogy to improve teacher practice and ultimately increase student achievement.
 My experience and awareness of potential next steps allows me to build on the work I have already accomplished and keep any school or district moving forward.